HARDTOP

 In

-disappeared or have gone on to other things.
-We sometimes
+they have all disappeared or have gone on to other

-have used hardtops, which vary in condition from
+things.
+We sometimes have used hardtops, which vary in

-to ship these, they are only available for local pickup.
+have no way to ship these, they are only available for

-If you are or will be in the area and are interested in a
+local pickup.
+If you will be in the area and are

 Top & Tonneau Page.